aodn/metadata-utils/README.md

  -stdout                dump raw metadata record to stdout -stdout_with_context   dump metadata record with additional context
                         fields to stdout
- -title                 output id/uuid of the metadata record to stdout -transform <arg>       stylesheet xslt file to use for transform -update                perform inplace update of the metadata record -url <arg>             jdbc connection string, eg.
+ -transform <arg>       stylesheet xslt file to use for transform -update                perform inplace update of the metadata record -url <arg>             jdbc connection string, eg.